Paleoclimate and Ocean Biogeochemistry

 This module guides students through an examination of how surface ocean productivity relates to global climate on glacial-interglacial timescales and how the availability of ocean nutrients can be correlated with changes in productivity.
 In Part A, students reflect on how nitrogen and phosphorous are distributed globally, and how patterns of primary productivity compare with those nutrient patterns.
 In Part B, students use statistical analysis to examine the influence of dust-borne iron on carbon export in two ocean regions.
 In Part C, students choose a data set to investigate the relationship between ocean carbon export and climate, formulate a hypothesis to test using that data set, and share their findings with peers.

 The overarching question the module helps students answer is:

 Strengths of Module

-This activity has been designed around the Project EDDIE (Environmental Data-Driven Inquiry and Exploration) module goals.
+This activity has been designed using the Project EDDIE (Environmental Data-Driven Inquiry and Exploration) module framework.
 Thus, the module is focused on giving students an opportunity to use large, real-world data sets to improve their quantitative reasoning through self-directed inquiry.

 This module uses published data sets that are fundamental to our understanding of Earth's biogeochemical and climate history.
-The module guides students through a descriptive and statistical analysis of these data sets, and includes both spatial and temporal dimensions.
-The last activity of the module gives students the opportunity to develop a hypothesis about variables that have significance for global climate and test that hypothesis with data.
-The module structure requires students to work both independently and collaboratively, and provides clear opportunities for self-assessment and instructor evaluation through the activity questions.
+The module guides students through a descriptive and statistical analysis of these data sets that includes both spatial and temporal dimensions.
+Students also have the opportunity to develop a hypothesis about variables that have significance for global climate and test that hypothesis with data.
+The module structure requires students to work both independently and collaboratively, and provides clear opportunities for both self-assessment and instructor evaluation throughout.

 What does success look like